sidloki/alis/README.md

 ## Running the app

-To run the application, execute the following command:
+To run the app, execute the following command:

 ```bash
 yarn serve